jessepav/lacygoill-wiki-backup/diff.md

 ## Compatibility

-Some  options that  used  to  provide some  unique  functionality are  no longer  recommended,  but still  recognized  for  the sake  of  backwards compatibility.
+Some  options that  used  to provide  some unique  functionality  are no  longer recommended, but still recognized for the sake of backward compatibility.

         -K, --no-init-term